jtonini/extralinux10steps/private-ip.md

 interface that remains with the UR network. `eth1` is the new one.
 Actual names will differ.

 The private network will be `10.11.12.0/24`.
 Fewer zeros, fewer typos.
+Also, UR does not use the `10.0.0.0/8` address space; we use `172.16.0.0/12` for our private IPs like the wireless networks and the computers like Spydur in the data center.

 NASes will be assigned addresses in the `10.11.12.1 ..
 10.11.12.9` range.
 This does not create a sub-net; it is just for organization.